The modern novel, when it's great, turns these sad old tricks beloved of its forbears.

 When I was reading Sally Rooney's Conversations with Friends, I was struck by the name of the male character, the romantic hero, 'Nick Conway'.

 I thought - 'Nick Carraway'?

-Sally Rooney is my writer of the year.
-'Conversations with Friends' is my book of the year.
+Sally Rooney is my writer of 2018.
+'Conversations with Friends' - my book of the year.

 But I will make a case for that based not just on that novel but the short story 'Mr Salary' for which Rooney was Winner of the 2017 Sunday Times Young Writer of the Year.
 I should add that with her new novel 'Normal People' being published next month, Ms Rooney is not a one-book wonder.